ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 The different types of activity rows that are tracked are:

-* Listed a token
+* When you list a token for sale
-* Bought a token
+* When you buy a token that's for sale
-* Edited a tokens price
+* When you edit a tokens price that you've previously listed
-* Sold a token
+* When you sell a token
-* Delist a token
+* When you delisted a token
-* Recieved royalties
+* When you recieve royalties from a collection you own
-* Admin delisted a token
+* When the admin delists your token for upgrading smart contract purposes

 <p align="center">
   <img width="700" height="700" src="/img/introduction/sold_row.png">